About a million pilgrims throw the Great Jamarat of Aqaba on the first day of Eid al-Adha

 Posted in: 09/07/2022 – 08:43

-Since the early morning hours of Saturday, about one million pilgrims began stoning the Jamarat al-Aqaba al-Kubra in Mina, near the holy city of Mecca, on the first day of Eid al-Adha.
+Since the early morning hours of Saturday, regarding one million pilgrims began stoning the Jamarat al-Aqaba al-Kubra in Mina, near the holy city of Mecca, on the first day of Eid al-Adha.
 The Hajj season is taking place this year at a time when the Corona virus has returned to spread in many regions of the world.

-On Saturday morning, about a million pilgrims began throwing the Great Jamrah of Aqaba in Mina, near the holy city of Mecca, on the first day of Eid al-Adha, at the end of the most prominent stages of the Hajj rites this year.
+On Saturday morning, regarding a million pilgrims began throwing the Great Jamrah of Aqaba in Mina, near the holy city of Mecca, on the first day of Eid al-Adha, at the end of the most prominent stages of the Hajj rites this year.
 After two years in which the Covid-19 pandemic restricted the number of pilgrims, so far.

 Since the early hours of the morning, groups of worshipers have made their way through the Mina Valley in western Saudi Arabia to throw seven pebbles at an object that embodies the seduction of Satan.
 After completion, the pilgrim slaughters the sacrificial animal and then shaves his head or cuts it.